jphackworth/clj-vircurex/README.md

 Most authenticated api calls have two ways of using them.

+- "Full version": This function more closely matches the [trading API documentation](https://vircurex.com/welcome/api).
+It's intended to be used from applications, so the parameters are more verbose.
-The "full" version which more closely matches the [trading API documentation](https://vircurex.com/welcome/api), and a "simplified" version which usually reduces verbosity, intended for interactive use at repl console.
+- "Simplified version": This function usually reduces verbosity, intended for interactive use at repl console.

 Generally speaking, the full version function name will have a -order/-orders.
 For instance:

-    (create-order :buy :ltc 1.005 0.008) ; versus
-    (buy :ltc 1.005 0.008)
+    (create-order :otype "BUY" :currency "LTC" :amount 1.005 :unitprice 0.008) ; versus (buy :ltc 1.005 0.008)

-    (delete-order 12345) ; versus
+    (delete-order :orderid 12345 :ordertype "buy") ; versus

     (def myorder (buy :ltc 1.005 0.0008))
     (delete (myorder))